Niddrie - Essendon West

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Niddrie - Essendon West's approval levels have been slightly above the yearly average of 77, showing modest growth in recent years.
+Looking at development activity over the past five years, Niddrie - Essendon West's approval levels have been significantly below the yearly average of 66, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?